Skip to Content

 #19 – Secret hiding spots

-One of my favorite travel packing hacks.
+One of my favorite travel packing tricks.
 Locks aren’t the only way to protect your goods.
 Smart travelers have several stashes of emergency cash hidden throughout their bags.

 My favorite hiding spots are inside emptied out chapstick tubes, deodorant sticks, and Tylenol bottles—nobody’s gonna steal those.
 I also have secret zipper pockets sewn into the ankles of my pants.
 (To all you thieves reading this: I’m totally kidding, that’s definitely not where I hide my goods.)